 Ways to reuse last year’s Easter decor:

 Last year, I bought the cute bunny banner above for my fireplace.
-It worked perfectly with the flowers and greenery on my mantel but I decided to find a new way to display it this year…
+At that time, it worked perfectly with the flowers and greenery on my mantel.
+To try something new, I decided to find a different way to display it this year…

 This year, I simply untied the knot at the end of the banner and slid each piece off.
 I divided up the banner pieces onto each place setting giving the bunny banner a whole new purpose.
 Two looks for the price of one!

 For the past several years, I have been displaying my bunny-on-a-stand on my stove mantel.
 This year, I decided to use the bunny for my centerpiece instead.
-After all, I probably won’t be heading to the store for fresh flowers anytime soon.
+After all, why spend the money on fresh flowers if you can repurpose accessories?

 To add some greenery, I anchored the bunny with some faux palms from my guest bathroom.